JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/follow_line.md

 ## Robot API

+This exercise now supports ROS 2-native implementation in addition to the original HAL-based approach.
+Below you'll find the details for both options.
+### HAL-based Implementation

 * `import HAL` - to import the HAL (Hardware Abstraction Layer) library class.
 This class contains the functions that send and receive information to and from the Hardware (Gazebo).
 * `import GUI` - to import the GUI (Graphical User Interface) library class.
 This class contains the functions used to view the debugging information, like image widgets.
 * `HAL.getImage()` - to get the image (BGR8).
 * `HAL.setV(velocity)` - to set the linear speed.
 * `HAL.setW(velocity)` - to set the angular velocity.
 * `GUI.showImage(image)` - allows you to view a debug image or with relevant information.

+### ROS 2-native Implementation
+#### ROS 2 Topics
+Use standard ROS 2 topics for direct communication with the simulation.
+* `/cam_f1_left/image_raw ` - Subscribe to this topic to receive camera images (BGR8).
+Message type: `sensor_msgs/msg/Image`
+* `/cmd_vel`  - Publish to this topic to set both linear and angular velocities.
+Message type: `geometry_msgs/msg/Twist`

+#### Frequency Control
+Use standard ROS 2 mechanisms to manage loop timing:
+* `rclpy.spin()` - Event-driven execution using callbacks.
+* `rclpy.spin_once()` - Single-step processing, often with custom timers.
+* `rclpy.Rate()` - Loop-based frequency control.

+#### Image Debugging
+* Publish processed images to the topic: `/webgui_image` Used for sending debug or processed visuals to the frontend.
+* The GUI automatically subscribes to `/webgui_image` Images published to this topic are displayed in the GUI interface.

 ## Theory